PPC trends to look out for in 2021

 Published byAlexis Pratsides

-To help you prepare for your 2021 marketing campaigns, we at MintTwist have picked the brains of our paid search management team, and have put together a list with all the latest PPC trends that you need to know about.
+To help you prepare for your 2021 marketing campaigns, we at MintTwist have picked the brains of our PPC campaign management team, and have put together a list with all the latest PPC trends that you need to know about.

 Automation of PPC